emilsvennesson/shed/documents/assignments/sdd.md

 - **Parser**

  ![ParsingDesign](Photos/ParsingDesignUML.png)
-  The functionallity of this module is to fetch data from some type of data storage.
-In our case, we use a json file to store our [Products](#Product).
+  The functionality of this module is to fetch data from some type of data storage.
+In our case, we use a JSON file to store our [Products](#Product).

+ Relation to Domain model
+ This in combination with the filter class acts as the Sortiment module in the domain model

    Patterns
  `- Strategy?`